nicolaschaillot/nuxeo-googlemap-elements/README.md

 . . .
 ```

-Please, see the explanations in nuxeo-google-map.html for details about the markers.
+**Please, see the explanations and details in nuxeo-google-map.html for details about the markers**

 # Support